-At the completion of each year of ALP services, the provider shall provide a report of documented evidence of progress towards self-determination, community integration, and coordination with adult services.
-In addition, the provider shall maintain ALP contact logs completed on the same day the service is provided and reflective of the ALP treatment plan goals and activities.
+- In addition, the provider agency shall ensure that ALP contact logs are completed on the same day the service is provided and are reflective of the ALP treatment plan goals and activities.
+In addition, the provider shall ensure that six month treatment plan summaries are completed.

 The agency shall maintain current, written, and signed contracts with all contractors providing ALP on behalf of the provider that includes: (1) the scope of services to be performed, (2) the requirement to comply with all applicable Medicaid regulations, (3) written documentation of service delivery expectations, (4) a clause that no monies shall be sought from the waiver participant or the participant's family if the contract is breached by either the provider or contractor.
-Additionally, the agency must maintain a copy of the master's degree or transcript stating that the required degree was obtained for each person providing ALP.
-An agency must pay for the criminal background check of employees.
+Additionally, the agency must maintain a copy of the bachelor's degree or transcript stating that the required degree was obtained for each person providing ALP.
+The agency must obtain and pay for a background check for the ALP practitioner, for criminal background check of employees.
 The agency must verify the references of all individuals that provide ALP and maintain at least three written references.
 The agency must verify the experience of the staff that is employed for ALP.
 An agency shall have adequate liability insurance.
+The agency must maintain all documentation for a minimum of six years.